 - Nearby attractions include: Monticello, Carter Mountain Orchard, University of Virginia, Virginia Discovery Museum, and the Kluge-Ruhe Aboriginal Art Museum

-- Other Monroe sites include: James Monroe Museum and Library (Fredericksburg, VA), Monroe Birthplace (under construction) (Colonial Beach, VA), and burial site at Hollywood Cemetery (Richmond, VA)
+- Other Monroe sites include: James Monroe Museum and Library (Fredericksburg, VA), Monroe Birthplace (Colonial Beach, VA), burial site at Hollywood Cemetery (Richmond, VA), and home in Washington, DC

 Books to Read: